-Canada Data Privacy Laws: Some Background
+Canada Data Privacy Laws: some background

 In this day and age, where computer and electronic usage are constant, and the disclosure of personal information is the norm, it seems like every country has begun to make data privacy a greater priority.
 While many data privacy laws have been enacted recently - Europe’s GDPR of 2018, Brazil’s LGPD of 2020, and California’s Consumer Privacy Act (CCPA) of 2020 - there is one country that has been at the forefront of privacy rights since as early as 1983 - Canada.